Jaluus/PaperTrail/blog_post/readme.md

 Therefore, we consider a baseline without using the graph structure, where we simply average the embeddings of the papers an author has coauthored, and set this to be the author embedding.
-Of course, the embedding averages are computed using the training message-passing index and not the full graph in order to avoid data leakage.
+Of course, the embedding averages are computed using the training message-passing index and not the full graph in order to avoid data leakage. -->

+### Neural Graph Collaborative Filtering (NGCF)

 ### LightGCN

 LightGCN [1] uses a simplified graph convolutional network architecture specifically designed for recommendation systems.
 It removes unnecessary components such as feature transformation and nonlinear activation functions, using only the neighborhood aggregation step to learn the embeddings.

 The embeddings at layer $k$ are computed through multiple layers of neighborhood aggregation: